Recovery on Water always welcomes new members. No one on our team rowed previous to joining ROW. Everyone comes to our team as a beginner!

 Are there different types of rowing?

 There are two types of rowing – sweep rowing and sculling.
 In sweep rowing, each rower uses only one oar.
 The most commonly used boats are fours and eights, with a coxswain on board to help steer the boat.
 In sculling, the rower uses two smaller oars.
-The boats are referred to as a”single” (one rower), a double (two rowers) or a quad (4 rowers).
-Sculling boats do not have a coxswain.
-ROW offers both of these kinds of rowing to its members.
+The boats are referred to as a “single” (one rower), a double (two rowers) or a quad (4 rowers).
+Sculling boats do not have a coxswain but sweep rowing boats do utilize a coxswain.
+ROW offers both of these kinds of rowing to its members, but we primarily practice sweep rowing.

 What parts of the body are most stressed in rowing?

 One of the beauties of rowing is that it exercises most muscle groups of the body—the legs, back and core, arms, shoulders, and hands.
 Although there is no hard impact on the body, such as in running or contact sports, the lower back is vulnerable in rowing.
-Proper warm up and stretching can prevent most back injuries.
+Proper warm up and stretching can prevent most back injuries, as well as building and maintaining a strong core.

 What if I don’t have a lot of body strength?

 It will take some time, and that is more than okay!
-No one on our team knew how to row before joining.
+No one on our team knew how to row before joining, and everyone learns at different speeds.
 Working out on the erg will build the muscles and skill you’ll need for water practices.
 It takes a few water practices to grow confident, but you’ll get there!
+Be patient.
+What if I can’t lift the boat or have weight on my shoulders?
+That is not a problem.
+We have volunteers who are here to help carry boats and make practice run smoother.
+You are not required to do anything you aren’t comfortable with.

 Do I have to race?